 You would think that construction companies would find this to be good enough.
 They pay their workers’ comp premiums, the injured worker gets some de minimis benefits and has their medical bills paid for by the workers’ comp carrier, and the construction company is protected from a lawsuit.
 No one has to go to court and the construction company avoids any significant financial liabilities.
 I think that most reasonable people would agree that this is more than fair to construction companies.

-But by classifying an honest-to-goodness employee as an independent contractor, construction companies are able to rob the employee of these workers comp benefits.
+But by classifying an honest-to-goodness employee as an independent contractor, construction companies are able to rob the employee of these workers’ comp benefits.
 The best that the employee can hope for is to hire a construction work injury lawyer in Dallas and dispute their status as an employee.
-Again though, at best they receive is a fairly limited benefits package in the best case scenario, so they are essentially forced to fight an expensive legal battle just to recover already limited compensation.
+Again though, even if they win the best they can hope for is the recognition that they are entitled to workers’ compensation benefits, so they are essentially forced to fight an expensive legal battle just to recover already limited compensation.

 In my judgment, the solution to this problem is simple.
 We must amend the Texas Workers’ Compensation Act to either allow a misclassified employee to seek damages for the unfair denial of workers’ compensation benefits when such underhanded tactics are used by the employer, or we must expand the definition of “employee” within the context of the Texas Workers’ Compensation Act to provide ordinary benefits to contract laborers who meet the appropriate criteria.

 In the absence of a remedy to these underhanded tactics, we can expect nothing short of an increased burden on the general public.
 After all, when a worker is injured and denied access to benefits that they are perfectly entitled to, they don’t simply vanish into thin air.
 They just cease to be the construction company’s problem as they transition to becoming our problem through their dependency on subsidized healthcare and disability benefits, courtesy of the tax payer.